 Cancer statistics explained

-We have referenced some statistics across advertisements in this campaign.
-The information on this page tells you more about where these statistics have come from and where you can find out more about them.
+We've referenced some statistics across advertisements as part of our 'Because of You' campaign.
+Here we explain more about where these statistics have come from and where you can find out more about them.

 - Half (50%) of people diagnosed with cancer in England and Wales survive their disease for ten years or more (2010-11).